 Timeshare sales are high-pressure promotional events.
 The techniques give this sector of the vacation industry a negative reputation.
 Getting through the sales pitch without making a mistake is essential.

-Below is a step-by-step guide to navigating the complexity of the timeshare vending process and what rights are available to victims of sales malpractice.
+Below is a step-by-step guide to navigating the complexity of the timeshare sales process and what rights are available to victims of sales malpractice.

 The concept of timesharing has been around for over 50 years, and it holds considerable influence in the traveling industry.
 Those looking to understand how this unique format of vacation ownership came to be, do not have to look further than how it gets sold to the public.
 For example, timeshare presentations have become infamous for using deception and manipulation.

-The resort sales teams often offer confusing options and are not specific on their intended audience.
+The resort sales teams often offer confusing options and are not specific about their intended audience.

 Timeshare sales agreements are almost never the same.
 Some buyers purchase outright, giving them lifetime ownership, while others lease for several years.
 Along with multiple ways to own timeshares, they can be used in various manners.
 Since its development in the 1960s, the timeshare industry has offered buyers two options.

 Timeshare ownership varies between the two options below:

 A timeshare experience varies between the three options below:

 Although resort vendors may claim everybody qualifies for a timeshare, it does not mean this model of vacation ownership is a wise investment.
 Or an investment at all.